heymichellemac/heymichellemac-hugo/content/blog/2022/04/how-I-publish-my-newsletter.md

 ## Post-Publishing

-After hitting schedule, I create a tweet about this week's edition to get people hyped up.

-I try to vary this tweet each week but it generally gives you a sneak peek about what you'll find in this week's Design Insight.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">What you&#39;ll learn in this week&#39;s Design Insight:<br><br>• How to generate more ideas<br>• Cognitive bias and the design process<br>• Chaos in product design<br>• A free tool for recoloring SVG images<br>• Battle to see who knows their typefaces better<br><br>👇👇 <a href="https://t.co/FcEbGDdB6z">pic.twitter.com/FcEbGDdB6z</a></p>&mdash; Michelle (38/100) (@MishaCreatrix) <a href="https://twitter.com/MishaCreatrix/status/1513637187232837632?ref_src=twsrc%5Etfw">April 11, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Once that's done, I update the [Design Insight Tools + Resources](/design-insight-tools) digital product with the current resources.
+After hitting schedule, I update the [Design Insight Tools + Resources](/design-insight-tools) digital product with the current resources.
 This resource gives people a way to access everything I mention in Design Insight in one place.

 ---